 While you can wash and reuse aluminium foil, most people don't, it's often just thrown out like all other products built for disposability and convenience.
 While some people can't imagine roasting a chook without aluminium foil there are better alternatives and some that won't leach aluminium into your food.

 The solution?
-Ashley Housley, founder and mummy blogger of Whistle Pig Hollow suggests using covering dishes with a glass Pyrex pan if you’re roasting a chicken.
-If you’re using aluminium to store food, ditch it for glass food containers.
+Ashley Housley, founder and mummy blogger of Whistle Pig Hollow suggests using covering dishes with a glass Pyrex pan if you're roasting a chicken.
+If you're using aluminium to store food, ditch it for reusable plastic or glass food containers.
 If you enjoy camping, ditch the tin foil and bring your own cookware.
 They can be used over any campfire!